facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 ## What's Next?

-The work on Docusaurus 3.0 is starting now.
-This next version will be released in a few months with some major features.
-We will backport retro-compatible changes in Docusaurus `2.x` minor versions
+The work on Docusaurus 3.0 has started, and this next version will be released only in a few months.
+We will backport retro-compatible changes in Docusaurus `2.x` minor versions to make them available as soon as possible to the community on a stable channel.

 A sample of the features on our roadmap for the upcoming major versions of Docusaurus: